gluster/glusterdocs/Developer-guide/Development-Workflow.md

 on every push of changes, to pick up the change and run build and smoke test on it.

-If the build and smoke tests execute successfuly, Jenkins marks the change as '+0 Verified'.
+If the build and smoke tests execute successfully, Jenkins marks the change as '+0 Verified'.
 If they fail, '-1 Verified' is marked on the change.
 This means passing the automated smoke test is a necessary condition but not sufficient.